pulumi/pulumi-hugo/themes/default/content/blog/nodejs-binaries-with-pkg/index.md

 meta_image: "meta.png"
 ---

-In Pulumi's engineering department we build and distribute our tools as native binaries as there's no local dependencies needed.
-Go provides a great story for building self-contained binaries that target modern operating systems.
+In Pulumi's engineering department, we often build and distribute tools as native binaries to avoid the need for additional dependencies on user machines.
+Most of these tools are written in Go, which has good support for building self-contained binaries that target modern operating systems.

-However, it's possible to also author component providers using other languages & runtimes including: Node.js, Python and .NET.
-However, when it comes to distributing your provider plugin, we'd still like to be able to avoid the user needing to install the required runtime in order to use the provider plugin.
-In this article we're looking at how we can package a Node.js program into a standalone distributable.
+While other Pulumi-supported languages like Node.js, Python, and .NET require additional runtime dependencies, it's possible to bundle dependencies with the program.
+In this article, we'll show you how to do that for a Node.js program.

-This is a problem that can be solved using [Vercel/pkg](https://github.com/vercel/pkg) command line tool.
+This is a problem that can be solved using [vercel/pkg](https://github.com/vercel/pkg) command line tool.
 Here's the summary from their readme.

 > This command line interface enables you to package your Node.js project into an executable that can be run even on devices without Node.js installed.

-Let's take a look at how to use pkg and some issues we encountered on the way.
+Let's take a look at how to use `pkg` and some issues we encountered on the way.

-## Setting up pkg
+## Setting up `pkg`

 ### 1 - Install

-Pkg is distributed as an npm package which can be installed into your “devDependencies” using:
+`pkg` is distributed as an npm package which can be installed into your “devDependencies” using:

 ```bash
 npm install -D pkg